 Concrete masons work with poured and block concrete.
 The process for pouring often involves leveling, finishing and managing the weather’s effect as the cement hardens.
 Concrete workers may also work with metal reinforcements to support their installations.

-Common jobs include driveways, sidewalks, columns and walls.Consult with a professional mason
+Common jobs include driveways, sidewalks, house foundations, columns and walls.Consult with a professional mason